drvy/dmdev-vagrant/README.md

-# LEMP + Jekyll Vagrant Machine
+# LEMP, NodeJS and Jekyll Vagrant machine.

 ## Introduction
-A Vagrant VM machine with a LEMP (Nginx, PHP, MySQL) stack, Jekyll and NodeJS.
-Uses the 32 bits version of the Ubuntu Precise (12.04).
+A Vagrant machine with a LEMP (Nginx, PHP, MySQL) stack, Jekyll and NodeJS.
+Makes use of the 64 bit version of Debian Jessie (7).
 Automates the setup of the Nginx, PHP (fpm), MySQL and PHPMyAdmin packages, as well as the github-pages package (which includes Jekyll).

 Its a custom machine I use in my  projects.

 ## Requirements
 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)
-* [Cygwin](https://www.cygwin.com/) or any other ssh-capable terminal shell for the `vagrant ssh` command
+* [Cygwin](https://www.cygwin.com/) or any other ssh-capable terminal shell.
+* [Rsync](https://es.wikipedia.org/wiki/Rsync) if you're using a Windows host.

 ## What is inside.
-* Ubuntu 12.04 x32
+* Debian Jessie (x64) (`debian/contrib-jessie64`)
 * MySQL
 * Nginx
 * php5-fpm
-* phpmyadmin
+* PHPMyAdmin
 * Ruby 2.1
 * github-pages
 * Jekyll